-On October 6, 2016, the Parent Company signed a Share Purchase Agreement with Emmanuel Michael Jean Allix and Wavemaker Labs Pte.
-Ltd. (the "Sellers") for the acquisition of 100% stake in Art of Click for an aggregate consideration of \$\mathbb{P}\$1.94 billion in cash and in Parent Company's shares (see Note 22).
+On October 6, 2016, the Parent Company signed a Share Purchase Agreement for the acquisition of 100% stake in Art of Click for an aggregate consideration of P1.94 billion in cash and in Parent Company's shares.
 AOC is engaged in the business of mobile media agency that offers a marketing platform for advertisers.